Fible1/Namada-Installer/README.md

 The final result when the script ends will be a working node, you can "cd namada" then "namada --version" to check your install.

 I welcome pull requests, I am still learning my way around.
 I would ideally like to deploy this as a gist but I am having issue with making the script non-interactive.
-I could probably create a gist that would work on many machines, but it would fail a lot of the time with the issues I am having.

 ***Known Bugs***